wamiq-siddiqui/Scholarship-Application-Form/README.md

 Features:-

-Fully functional form with real-time JavaScript validation.
-Clean, responsive, and professional design.
+Fully functional form with real-time JavaScript validation Clean, responsive, and professional design
-Password and email format validation.
+Password and email format validation
-Qualification (radio buttons) and department (dropdown) verification.
-Simple and beginner-friendly code structure.
+Qualification (radio buttons) and department (dropdown) verification Simple and beginner-friendly code structure

 Technologies Used:-

-HTML5 – For page structure and form elements.
+HTML5 – For page structure and form elements
-CSS3 – For styling and layout.
+CSS3 – For styling and layout
-JavaScript (ES6) – For input validation and interactivity.
+JavaScript (ES6) – For input validation and interactivity

 How It Works:-